 Testing on the ILR Scale

-Developed by the Federal Government’s Inter-Agency Language Roundtable from descriptions used by the Foreign Service Institute, the ILR scale is the way in which the US Federal Government measures and refers to language ability.
+Developed by the Federal Government’s Inter-Agency Language Roundtable (ILR) from descriptions used by the Foreign Service Institute, the ILR scale is the way in which the US Federal Government measures and refers to language ability.
 With 6 base levels from 0 (No Practical Proficiency) through 5 (Native or Bilingual Proficiency) and plus levels that can be assigned when proficiency is between base levels, the ILR scale encompasses the full range of language abilities.

 What Is the Interagency Language Roundtable (ILR)?